-Vegan stir fry recipes are great for quick and easy weeknight meals.
+This broccoli mushroom stir fry is great for a quick and easy weeknight meal.

 Stir-fried vegetables might be the perfect weeknight meal.
 Think about it – it’s quick, it’s healthy, and (most importantly) it’s satisfyingly delicious.
-You can serve vegan stir fry recipes on top of quinoa for some extra protein in your life, or you can eat it with a nice helping of healthy brown rice.
+You can serve this broccoli mushroom stir fry on top of quinoa for some extra protein in your life, or you can eat it with a nice helping of healthy brown rice.
 I’ve even made it with some fried tofu on top and it’s always tasty!

-No matter how you choose to serve it, making the stir-fry satisfying comes down to one simple decision: choose your vegetables wisely.
+No matter how you choose to serve it, making the broccoli mushroom stir fry satisfying comes down to one simple decision: choose your vegetables wisely.
 You could use any seasonal vegetable, this is true, but there are a few crucial centerpiece ingredients that make high-protein vegan stir fry recipes super satisfying.
 Want to know what they are?
 Read on!

 Broccoli performs two important functions in vegan stir fry recipes.
 First of all, it takes up bulk.
 It gives you something substantial to chew on, and that’s an important way to help yourself feel full.
 If you’re done eating in two bites, you might not think you had a real dinner!